jlevy/og-equity-compensation/README.md

 - ☝️ Common confusion or misunderstanding, such as confusing terminology
 - 📰 New laws or practices
 - 🚧 Areas where improvement or expansion is needed

-### Please help!

-This Guide is a living publication.
-If you have an idea or contribution that might improve this Guide, please add suggestions in the margins.
-We gladly credit all contributors.

 ## Roadmap